 ProDESC’s main goal is to defend and promote Economic, Social, and Cultural Rights (ESCRs) in order to contribute to their enforcement, justiciability (the possibility to demand compliance in the courts of justice) and claimability, thus constructing a more just and equitable society.

 In view of the lack of appropriate public policies for people -particularly women- to access ESCRs and institutionalized decision-making processes, ProDESC has developed a comprehensive defense method to face the issues afflicting their target population.

 The comprehensive defense method is an accompaniment model that ProDESC applies in order to address violations to the economic, social, and cultural rights of communities and collectives.
-This proposal, which is unique to Mexico, will be improved and complemented with the passing of time through a joint co-creation exercise involving both communities and collectives as a core element.
+This proposal, which is unique to Mexico, is refined and complemented over time in a joint creative exercise that involves communities and collectives as a central element.

 The comprehensive defense method is based on a series of strategic guidelines which when applied harmoniously increase the likelihood for communities and collectives not only in Mexico, but also in the Global South to gain access to justice and enjoy economic, social, and cultural rights.
 These guidelines are as follows: